Russia Hoaxers Must Face Justice, Interview with The Federalist's Sean Davis | TRIGGERED Ep.265

 You could find anything on the internet.

-It didn't matter how obscure within like five minutes, you could find it.
+It didn't matter how obscure, within like five minutes, you could find it.

-And it's a little clunky, but I've had pretty good luck with it.
+So I've actually started using Grock almost as my Google substitute and it's a little clumsy, but I've had pretty good luck with it.

 But even then, it still makes mistakes because with AI, it's garbage in, garbage out.

-And so I think it's as important to have the AI engine be good as it is to have the AI engine with a good diet of good, solid information.
+With a large language model, it only knows what it's been fed, and so I think it's just as important to have the AI engine be good as it is to have the AI engine with a good diet of good solid information.

-It started off fairly innocent and it was an effective tool, but no different than where I see some of these engines perhaps going.
+But, you know, no different than where I see some of these engines perhaps going.

 So it was around before it started off well, but then it was manipulated to be basically a left-wing narrative push.